-In 2017, the United States sought to renegotiate KORUS and in 2018 the two countries reached an agreement.
-The focus of the renegotiated KORUS are voluntary export restraints for South Korean steel exported to the United States.
-In addition, the U.S. can now export 50,000 vehicles (up from 25,000) that do not meet South Korea’s vehicle safety and environmental standards.
+In 2017, the United States sought to renegotiate KORUS and in 2018 the two countries reached a preliminary agreement: the focus are voluntary export restraints for South Korean steel exported to the United States and a higher allowable amount of U.S. vehicle exports (50,000, up from 25,000) that do not meet South Korea’s vehicle safety and environmental standards.

 Even before the U.S. VFE rollback announcement in 2018, South Korea had more substantial VFE standards than the United States.
 The KORUS provision for allowing imports of higher GHG emitting vehicles could be a setback for the environment as it could potentially dilute the impact of the South Korean VFE standards.
 The result, however, is likely to be minimal—South Koreans tend not to like big American cars and it is unlikely that 50,000 U.S. cars will be sold—in 2017, General Motors and Ford sold less than 10,000 cars in South Korea.